Kurash1/FantasyWorld-Obsidian/Human Empire/Majors/Vorn/Vorn.md

 Additional Information:
 - Vorn is home to three unique types of drakes: the [[Cat Drake]], [[Rowan Drake]], and [[Hawthorn Drake]]
+- The [[Elvish]] word for Vorn is Thornen which is nearly as widely used as the word Vorn itself.